Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

 \section{Numerical results}

-This section is dedicated to validating the proposed method on several numerical experiments, which are instances of the problem \eqref{eq:ob_pde} presented in \cref{sec:introduction} with spatial dimension $d \in \{1,2\}$, and with increasing complexity.
+This section is dedicated to validating the proposed method on several numerical experiments, which are \RBothN{mostly} instances of the \RBoth{problem~\eqref{eq:ob_pde}} with spatial dimension $d \in \{1,2\RTwo{,3}\}$, and with increasing complexity.
 The idea is to compare, in different ways, the additive and multiplicative approaches presented in \cref{sec:additive_prior} and \cref{sec:multiplicative_prior} to the standard finite element method presented in \cref{sec:FEM}.
 The multiplicative approach will only be considered in dimension $d=1$, showing that only in rare cases, and with a good choice of the lifting constant $M$, does it provide better results than the additive one.
-We will also show that the approach proposed in \cref{sec:prior_construction} for choosing the prior is more efficient than more classical ones, considering the 1D case.
+We will also show that the approach proposed in \cref{sec:prior_construction} for choosing the prior is more efficient than more classical ones, still in the 1D case.

 In \cref{sec:setup}, we present the two tests that will be performed for each test case.
-We are interested in two 1D test cases ($d=1$): the Poisson problem with homogeneous Dirichlet conditions in \cref{sec:Lap1D} and a general elliptic system and convection-dominated regime problem in \cref{sec:Ell1D}.
-We then consider two 2D cases ($d=2$): We start with a Poisson problem with homogeneous Dirichlet conditions on a square domain in \cref{sec:Lap2D}.
-We then continue with a slightly more complicated elliptic problem, still with Dirichlet conditions and on a square domain, in \cref{sec:Ell2D}.
-In \cref{sec:Lap2DMixRing}, we return to the 2D Poisson problem, but this time considering mixed boundary conditions on a ring-shaped domain.
+We are interested in \RBothN{three} 1D test cases ($d=1$): the Poisson problem with homogeneous Dirichlet conditions in \cref{sec:Lap1D}, a general elliptic system in a convection-dominated regime in \cref{sec:Ell1D} \RBothN{and a non-smooth transmission problem in \cref{sec:SingLap1D}}.
+We then consider three 2D cases ($d=2$).
+We start with a Poisson problem with homogeneous Dirichlet conditions on a square domain in \cref{sec:Lap2D}.
+We then continue with a more complicated elliptic problem, still with Dirichlet conditions and on a square domain, but with parameter-dependent anisotropy, in \cref{sec:Ell2D}.
+In \cref{sec:Lap2DMixRing}, we return to the 2D Poisson problem, but this time considering mixed boundary conditions on a ring-shaped domain. \RTwo{Finally, we consider a 3D Poisson problem with homogeneous Dirichlet conditions on a cube domain in \cref{sec:Lap3D}.} To reproduce these results, an open-source code is available on GitHub\footnote{{\url{https://github.com/flecourtier/EnrichedFEMUsingPINNs}}}.

-The implementation of the numerical results obtained on the various test cases is available at the following address: